alainbastide/rmdc/README.md

 # Really Minimalist Dictionary Converter

 This repository is a proof of concept for identifying lists, tuples and dictionaries in a given python dictionary.
+Python functions follow python dictionaries (dict) to dig

 The code can be improved or integrated into other code to perform more complex operations based on python-specific type detection.